abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm3240g-eval/index.md

 NOTES:

+1.

-1.    - This configuration uses the mconf-based configuration tool.
+    This configuration uses the mconf-based configuration tool.
 To

-        change this configurations using that tool, you should:
+    :   change this configurations using that tool, you should:

-        1. Build and install the kconfig-mconf tool.
+        a.
+Build and install the kconfig-mconf tool.
 See nuttx/README.txt see additional README.txt files in the NuttX tools repository.
-        2. Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.
+        b.
+Execute \'make menuconfig\' in nuttx/ in order to start the reconfiguration process.

+2.

-2.    - The server address is 10.0.0.1 and it serves IP addresses in the range
+    The server address is 10.0.0.1 and it serves IP addresses in the range

-        10.0.0.2 through 10.0.0.17 (all of which, of course, are configurable).
+    :   10.0.0.2 through 10.0.0.17 (all of which, of course, are configurable).

 3. Default build environment (also easily reconfigured):

         CONFIG_HOST_WINDOWS=y
         CONFIG_WINDOWS_CYGWIN=y
         CONFIG_ARM_TOOLCHAIN_GNU_EABI=y